So, it’s time to redecorate your room and there’s always a bugbear to contend with – painting the wall behind the radiator. You have two choices:

 (1) get a long-handled brush or roller, paint as far in as you can and leave the rest as an unloved part of your property; or (2) do a proper job!

 It is a fairly straightforward process to remove a radiator yourself, so you don’t need to spend money on getting a plumber to do it for you.
-Here’s our step-by-step ‘how to’ guide:
+Here’s our step-by-step guide on how to remove a radiator:

 Turn off the central heating